Heart Disease Clinic

 • Administration staff arrange appointments and reminders where necessary.

-• An initial appointment is arranged to see one of our Healthcare Assistants.
+• An initial appointment is arranged to see one of our Nurses.
 They will perform relevant investigations such as blood tests, urine testing, ECGs , blood pressure readings, weight etc.

 • After all results have been assessed by the doctor, the patient is then seen in a specialist practice nurse nurse clinic.
 In this clinic appropriate examination is undertaken, advice and information are given and alteration to treatment is arranged if necessary.